codeflorist/quakespasm/README.md

 ### Note about weapons

 Quake's weapons don't seem to be particularly consistently sized or offset.
 To work around this there are cvars to position/scale correct the weapons.
+Working default offsets are included for the following weapons:

+- Vanilla Quake, Scourge of Armagon and Dissolution of Eternity weapons
+- Arcane Dimensions weapons (be sure to use folder-name `ad` and start game with `-game ad` to have them applied)
+- Underdark Overbright's axe (be sure to use folder-name `udob` and start game with `-game udob` to have them applied)

-Set up for the default weapons are included but mods may require new offsets.
+Unsupported mods may require new offsets.
+You can modify offsets by using the following cvars:

 There are 20 slots for weapon VR offsets.
 There are 5 cvars for each (nn can be 01 to 20):